Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

         <td name="td0" rowspan = "1">Amino Acids & Peptides</td>
         <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/Citrulline-aptamer" target="_blank" style="color:#520049"><b>Arginine aptamer</b></a></td>
         <td name="td2">Arginine</td>
         <td name="td3">Arginine is the amino acid with the formula (H2N)(HN)CN(H)(CH2)3CH(NH2)CO2H.
 The molecule features a guanidino group appended to a standard amino acid framework.
 At physiological pH, the carboxylic acid is deprotonated (−CO2−) and both the amino and guanidino groups are protonated, resulting in a cation.
 Only the l-arginine (symbol Arg or R) enantiomer is found naturally.
 Arg residues are common components of proteins.
 It is encoded by the codons CGU, CGC, CGA, CGG, AGA, and AGG.
 The guanidine group in arginine is the precursor for the biosynthesis of nitric oxide.
-Like all amino acids, it is a white, water-soluble solid.--from wikipedia.</td>
+Like all amino acids, it is a white, water-soluble solid.-----from wikipedia</td>
         <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/9631062/" target="_blank" style="color:#520049"><b>1996</b> </a></td>
         <td name="td5"><a href="https://www.rcsb.org/structure/1KOC" target="_blank" style="color:#520049"><b>1KOC</b></a></td>
       </tr>